isomerpages/sciencecentre-emag/_stories/Mind & Body/Battling Sleep Deprivation in Singapore with Pokémon Sleep.md

 in vain to overcome.</p>
 <p>To quote from the <a href="https://www.youtube.com/watch?v=hyq7IGwfOJk" rel="noopener noreferrer nofollow" target="_blank">Pokémon Sleep teaser trailer</a>,
 “rest is the strongest healing move—even for humans!”
-We gotta catch ‘em z’s if we want to keep happy and healthy in the new year.</p>
+We gotta catch ‘em z’s if we want to keep happy and healthy in the new year.
+Parents can find more tips from Asst.
-<p>Want to level up your health in 2024?
-Read our previous blog feature on
-<a href="https://blog.science.edu.sg/2021/04/15/sleep/" rel="noopener noreferrer nofollow" target="_blank">how to create an ideal bedroom</a>environment for a full night’s rest.
-In addition, parents can find more tips from Asst.
 Prof. Lo in the <a href="https://sites.google.com/site/sleepandhealthlab/sleep-guide-for-parents-kids?authuser=0" rel="noopener noreferrer nofollow" target="_blank">Sleep and Health Laboratory’s sleep guide for school-age children</a>.</p>
 <p><em>Written by Jamie Uy</em>
+<br><em>Illustrated by Jansen Michelle</em>
 </p>